nreid/vc_tutorials/Part1_qc_alignment.md

 # run samtools stats
 samtools stats -r $GEN son.mkdup.bam >son.samstat.txt
 ```
-This file is rather messy, but we can pull out specific parts of it using grep.
+If you do `less son.samstat.txt` you'll see this file is pretty messy, but we can pull out specific parts of it using `grep`.

 These are some basic stats about the alignment file: